| |

 • Tram Depot: A lovely outdoor spot to grab coffee and a pastry or two in the Italian sun.
 It’s a former tram, now refurbished and serving up good coffee to mostly locals (we were the only tourists there as far as we could tell).

-• Non-Catholic Cemetery: When Rome was still a devout Catholic city, the remains of protestant foreigners weren’t permitted to be buried in the regular cemeteries alongside the Catholic citizens.
+• The Non-Catholic Cemetery: When Rome was still a devout Catholic city, the remains of protestant foreigners weren’t permitted to be buried in the regular cemeteries alongside the Catholic citizens.
 Instead a few non-Catholic cemeteries sprung up to accommodate them and the one in Testaccio is one of the most famous.
 Remains of Percy Shelley and John Keates can be found buried here.
 There are also some great views of the Piramide di Caio Cestio, an Egyptian-style pyramid in the middle of Rome, commissioned by a rich Roman guy in the 1st Century B.C.E. that still stands today.

 • Volpetti Salumeria: A popular market selling all manner of meats, cheeses, preserves, baked goods, and wine.
 It is open everyday and perfect for grabbing picnic food to enjoy while exploring Rome.
 Mingle with the locals as they go about their daily shopping to purchase the ingredients used in real Italian cooking.